 Funding for this project was received in August, 2013.
 We planted 1.5 acre rapini fields at two locations in October.
 Plantings in greenhouses also were made.
-We will introduce sets of 10 colonies in each field planted to rapini.
-For comparison, we will have hives at sites where flowering plants are not available and will feed those colonies protein supplements.
-Smaller colonies will be placed in the Carl Hayden Bee Research Center's enclosed flight area (EFA) and exposed to either blooming rapini plants or fed protein supplements.
-Data to address the objectives outlined above will be collected throughout the winter in the field and the EFA. and comparisons will be made between colonies fed protein supplements or foraging on rapini.
+We introduced sets of 10 colonies in each field planted to rapini.
+For comparison, we had hives at sites where flowering plants were not available and fed those colonies protein supplements.
+Smaller colonies were placed in the Carl Hayden Bee Research Center's enclosed flight area (EFA) and exposed to either blooming rapini plants or fed protein supplements.
+Data to address the objectives outlined above were collected throughout the winter in the field and the EFA, and comparisons were made between colonies fed protein supplements or foraging on rapini.